2022-23 Edition

 Advancement to Candidacy

 Each student must complete an advancement examination, consisting of a written document and an oral presentation, for their Advancement Committee in accordance with Graduate Council and Department of Pharmaceutical Sciences procedures.
-To form the five-member Advancement Committee, students must provide the Graduate Advisor with two faculty names and the Graduate Advisor selects three additional faculty.
+To form the three- or four-member Advancement Committee, students must provide the Graduate Advisor with a proposed committee for review, potential amendment, and approval.
 The Advancement Exam will normally take place no earlier than the sixth quarter or no later than the ninth quarter; exceptions must be approved in advance by the Graduate Advisor.
 After all members of the Advancement Committee vote to pass a student at the time of their oral exam, the student will officially advance to candidacy.

 Dissertation